mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 In this lab, you will take a scanned historical map and give it spatial coordinates so it can be used in GIS.
 This process is called **georeferencing**.
 A scanned map image, by itself, is just a picture.
 Once it is georeferenced, it becomes spatial data that can be aligned with vector layers, modern basemaps, and other geographic information.

+> **Concept note: What is georeferencing?** Georeferencing is the process of connecting an image to real-world coordinate space.
+You are telling the software which places on the scanned map correspond to known places on the Earth.
+Once that relationship is established, the image can be displayed, compared, and analyzed alongside other spatial data.

 This is one of the most important workflows in historical GIS, public history, environmental reconstruction, and archival map use.
 It is how we connect paper maps and scanned images to contemporary spatial analysis.

 You will work with: